Multi-Source EEG Emotion Recognition via Dynamic Contrastive Domain Adaptation: Abstract

 \section{Abstract}

 Electroencephalography (EEG) provides reliable indications of human cognition and mental states.
 Accurate emotion recognition from EEG remains challenging due to signal variations among individuals and across measurement sessions.
-To address these challenges, we introduce a multi-source dynamic contrastive domain adaptation method (MS-DCDA), which models coarse-grained inter-domain and fine-grained intra-class adaptations through a multi-branch contrastive neural network and contrastive sub-domain discrepancy learning.
-Our model leverages domain knowledge from each individual source and a complementary source ensemble and uses dynamically weighted learning to achieve an optimal tradeoff between domain transferability and discriminability.
+We introduce a multi-source dynamic contrastive domain adaptation method (MS-DCDA) based on differential entropy (DE) features, in which coarse-grained inter-domain and fine-grained intra-class adaptations are modeled through a multi-branch contrastive neural network and contrastive sub-domain discrepancy learning.
+Leveraging domain knowledge from each individual source and a complementary source ensemble, our model uses dynamically weighted learning to achieve an optimal tradeoff between domain transferability and discriminability.
 The proposed MS-DCDA model was evaluated using the SEED and SEED-IV datasets, achieving respectively the highest mean accuracies of $90.84\%$ and $78.49\%$ in cross-subject experiments as well as $95.82\%$ and $82.25\%$ in cross-session experiments.
 Our model outperforms several alternative domain adaptation methods in recognition accuracy, inter-class margin, and intra-class compactness.
-Our study also suggests greater emotional sensitivity in the frontal and parietal brain lobes, providing insights for mental health interventions, personalized medicine, and development of preventive strategies.
+Our study also suggests greater emotional sensitivity in the frontal and parietal brain lobes, providing insights for mental health interventions, personalized medicine, and preventive strategies.